V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/jackpot.md

 #### If you need to refresh or update

-FluidNC Firmware - **The Current tested and confirmed FluidNC version is {==3.9.5==}**, use anything newer than this with caution.
+FluidNC Firmware - **The Current tested and confirmed FluidNC version is {==3.9.5==}, and WebUI V2**, use anything newer than this with caution.
 Take note of all your pull off values to keep things level and square after an update.

-V1 Engineering specific files - Keep an eye on this page or you can even subscribe to updates to know anytime the configuration files have changed, [Config and macros are here](https://github.com/V1EngineeringInc/FluidNC_Configs). **The Current tested and confirmed files are in the folder for your machine type, and Board Version (Jackpot or Jackpot2), then UI V2** You need to download these to load them after flashing.
-The UI V3 is still in testing, please do not use it unless you are familiar with your machine already.
+V1 Engineering specific files - Keep an eye on this page or you can even subscribe to updates to know anytime the configuration files have changed, [Releases page](https://github.com/V1EngineeringInc/FluidNC_Configs/releases).

 ### Updating / Installing Firmware